German police warned lawmakers of possible Turkish spying - newspaper

-BERLIN German federal police have warned parliamentarians they may have been spied on by Turkish intelligence and may also face potential security risks from Turkish nationalists, Die Welt newspaper reported on Wednesday.
+BERLIN (Reuters) - German federal police have warned parliamentarians they may have been spied on by Turkish intelligence and may also face potential security risks from Turkish nationalists, Die Welt newspaper reported on Wednesday.

 The report could further strain already frayed ties between Germany and Turkey, which are at loggerheads over a wide range of issues.